idvorkin/idvorkin.github.io/_d/depression.md

 ---
 layout: post
-title: "The opposite of depression is vitality"
+title: "Depression is the opposite of vitality"
 comments: true
 inprogress: true
 tags: